avaira77/pq-ietf-usecase/draft-vaira-pquip-pqc-use-cases.md

 ## Timestamping

+NOTE: add code and document signing use cases to motivate that the signature needs to be properly validated also after the signature certificate is out of validity.
+You can also point to Section 2.5 for further details.
+Generally speaking, this section is very high-level and not concrete.

 A time-stamping service supports assertions of proof that a datum existed before a particular time, as defined in {{RFC3136}}.
 Timestamps, are particularly important in the following scenarios.

 - Electronic commerce, where the reliability of timestamps is key for maintaining the chronological order of transactions and establishing clear timelines with legal and financial implications.
 - Intellectual property protection, particularly when the timing of creation or discovery is central, as seen in patents, copyrights, or trade secrets.
 They provide trustworthy evidence of when digital content representing intellectual property was originated.
 - Digital signatures and cryptographic systems, timestamps enhance non-repudiation by preventing parties from later denying the authenticity or validity of their digital signatures.
 The inclusion of timestamps with digital signatures enables third parties to verify not only the integrity of the signature but also the precise time of its application.